markschaver/UN/README.md

 ![Mean coincidence by region](charts/regional.svg)

-*Regions follow a five-continent grouping by ISO code; transcontinental states (e.g. Turkey, Russia, Cyprus, the Caucasus) are assigned to a single region, which affects regional averages.*
+*Transcontinental states (e.g. Turkey, Russia, Cyprus, the Caucasus) are assigned to a single region, which affects regional averages.*

 ## Most and least aligned, 2024